mia-platform/documentation/docs/development_suite/monitoring/monitoring.md

 ![filter_pods](img/filter.png)

 - The option icon on the right of each pod row allows you to:
-  - go to the specific microservice or cronjob configuration page in the design area of the console, if the pod type is `custom`;
+  - go to the specific configuration page in the design area of the console, if the pod type is `custom` or `cronjob`;
     ![burger_menu_ms](img/burger_menu_config.png)
   - go to the logs of a specific pod, always visible;
   - go to the previous logs of a specific pod, always visible;
   - to restart the individual pod, always visible.
     ![burger_menu_cron](img/burger_menu_logs.png)